sagargaddam/privacy-policy/index.md

  <head>
  </head>
  <body>
- 	<h2>Privacy Policy</h2> <p> Innove Apps built the Train Running Status App as an Ad Supported app.
-This SERVICE is provided by ArdentLabs at no cost and is intended for use as is.
+ 	<h2>Privacy Policy</h2> <p> Innove Apps built the this App as an Ad Supported app.
+This SERVICE is provided by Innove Apps at no cost and is intended for use as is.
  	</p> <p>This page is used to inform visitors regarding my policies with the collection, use, and
  	disclosure of Personal Information if anyone decided to use my Service.
  	</p> <p>If you choose to use my Service, then you agree to the collection and use of information in relation